Proxy Marriage | Immigration Laws for Virtual Weddings

 Start

 A proxy marriage is one way individuals who wish to get married but cannot be present in the same physical location at the same time can tie the knot.
-A person will stand in the place for the person not physically present and say the vows on behalf of the person missing either through a video call, telephone, or other internet-based technology.
+A person will stand in the place of the person not physically present and say the vows on behalf of the person missing, either through a video call, telephone, or other internet-based technology.

 If both people cannot be present, then an officiant will be where the marriage is held, and the other individuals will be present virtually.